-Tiffany Trump Feels "Awkward" Around Donald Trump, Report Says, & I Can Sympathize
+Tiffany Trump Reportedly Feels "Awkward" Around Her Dad, & I Can Sympathize

 The Trump family is known to be a pretty tight-knit group, but the different layers to their family tree definitely complicate things.
 Three of President Donald Trump's children came from his first marriage, and the two youngest kids are a result of his second and third marriages.
 Obviously, not all of Trump's kids can have the same relationship with her father.
 Tiffany Trump reportedly feels "awkward" around her dad, which is something I can honestly sympathize with.